Will the market wait and see which direction the U.S. dollar takes following Fed Chair Powell’s remarks?

 - UK Industrial Production

-Despite the fact that the Eurozone’s September industrial production, released yesterday, fell to -2.8% year-on-year from 0.1% the previous month, the euro rose against the yen.The EUR/JPY pair rose from 163.805 to 164.979.
-It has moved from below the 20-period moving average (MA) on the hourly chart to above it.
+Despite the fact that the EU’s September industrial production figures, released yesterday, showed a year-over-year decline of 2.8%—down from the previous month’s 0.1% increase—the euro rose against the yen.The euro/yen pair rose from 163.805 to 164.979.
+It moved from below the 20-period moving average (MA) on the hourly chart to above it.
 On the 4-hour chart, the pair is rising with support from the 200-period simple moving average (SMA), and on the daily chart, it is currently attempting to break through the resistance line formed by the 200-period SMA.